mhinz/vim-galore/README.md

 ```

 So far, so good.
 There's only one problem that can be pretty confusing to
-beginners: All the commands listed above are _recursive_.
-That is, the
+beginners: `:nmap` is _recursive_!
+That is, the right-hand side takes other
-right-hand side takes other mappings into account.
+mappings into account.

 So you defined a mapping that simply echoes "Foo":